krs9851/video-game-accessibility/README.md

 There will be three types of accessibility focused on in this repository: cognitive, motor, visual, and hearing.
 Each section has its own folder.

+For these lessons, I used Unity 2020.3.24f and Inky version 0.12.0

 <h2>Cognitive Accessibility (Using Inkle)</h2>
 <ul>
   <li>Tone indicators</li>